cliffmartin93-dot/brandstack-whitepaper/introduction.md

 Over time, these small inconsistencies weaken brand clarity and impact.

-⸻

 BrandStack solves this by turning brand guidelines into a system teams actually use.

 With BrandStack, organizations gain:
 	•	Clarity → A simple, structured system anyone can understand
 	•	Consistency → Clear usage guidance, examples, and templates
 	•	Speed → Teams find what they need and execute immediately
-	•	Adoption → Teams don’t just read the brand — they use it
+	•	Adoption → Teams don’t just read the brand, they use it
 	•	Scalability → The brand stays consistent as teams and channels grow

 Instead of relying on static documents and scattered tools, BrandStack creates an operational layer for branding.